machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 > <small>In Messenger, it requires one special step to notify after 24 hr</small>

-Furthermore, it can support all the features of all the social platforms.
+Furthermore, Machinat.js can support all the features of all the platforms.
-So we can optimize user experiences using any native feature everywhere.
+So we can always optimize user experiences using any native feature.

 ### Integrate Everything